-Suzanne Hawkes is a management consultant, leadership trainer and facilitator.
+Suzanne Hawkes is an equity-centered management consultant, leadership trainer and facilitator.
 She has supported senior leadership teams with clients across the US and Canada for over 20 years.
 Her vision: a diverse cross-sectoral network of collaborative, service-oriented leaders working across difference to leverage shared power and achieve transformational change.

 Suzanne supports clients from a range of sectors, including academia, health care, government, business, sustainability, social justice, and the arts.
-Her past and current clients include The Government of British Columbia, Taku River Tlingit Nation, Banff Centre for Arts and Creativity, Simon Fraser University, University of B.C., the Rennie Group, the PuSh International Performing Arts Festival, Yukon Energy Corporation, Vancouver Coastal Health, Change.org, the David Suzuki Foundation, Wilburforce Foundation, W.K.
+Her past and current clients include The Government of British Columbia, Taku River Tlingit Nation, Indigenous Leadership Initiative, Banff Centre for Arts and Creativity, Simon Fraser University, University of B.C., the Rennie Group, the PuSh International Performing Arts Festival, Yukon Energy Corporation, Vancouver Coastal Health, Change.org, the David Suzuki Foundation, Wilburforce Foundation, W.K.
 Kellog Foundation, Tides Foundation, Advancement Project and the Nature Conservancy.
 Suzanne’s work also focuses on civic engagement and governance.
 Clients include the Town of Smithers; the City of Surrey, Vision Vancouver, and the former Washington, DC-based Center for Progressive Leadership.

 Suzanne is a certified Integral Facilitator, and also certified to lead the Interpersonal Leadership Styles inventory, the Intercultural Development Inventory, and the Diamond Power Index Leadership Assessment, all tools aimed at helping leaders collaborate effectively across difference.
 Suzanne has an Honour’s Bachelor’s degree in Environmental Studies from the University of Waterloo, and a Master’s degree in Resource and Environmental Management from Simon Fraser University; both focused on Indigenous-led resource management.
 She has studied for several years with master Facilitator and leadership trainer Robert Gass (Social Transformation Project), and is an alumni with the Art of Transformational Consulting and Dr. Julie Diamond and Anima Leadership’s year-long intensive in Deep Democracy: Micro-skills of Leadership, Collaboration and Facilitating Collective Change.